Dear CCQ Family,

 OUR PUBLIC WITNESS – We are a loving church filled with great relationships and many of us have not seen one another for months.
 While we understand the desire to fellowship with one another, we ask that you also consider our neighbors as a good witness to our community.

 PLEASE PRAY AND BE PATIENT – None of us have ever been down this road before, and we want to navigate it prayerfully and carefully.
 We realize that many of these plans are quite different from our normal church setting.
-However, as the next few weeks pass—and federal, state, and local restrictions loosen—we have little doubt that we will be able to make additional adjustments in the hope of returning to something more closely resembling our known church setting.
+However, we have little doubt that we will be able to make additional adjustments in the goal of returning to something more closely resembling our known church setting.